hipster-philology/pyrrha/README.md

 python manage.py run
 ```

-### Creating a new user localy
+### Creating a new user locally

 1. Run the application
 2. Click register and register.
 Remember to note the user email you register with.
 3. Stop the application
-4. Run `python manage.py edit-user [EMAIL] --confirm-mail -role Administrator` or simply
+4. Run `python manage.py edit-user [EMAIL] --confirm-mail --role Administrator` or simply
-`python manage.py edit-user [EMAIL] --confirm-mail -role Administrator` if you don't want administrator role.
+`python manage.py edit-user [EMAIL] --confirm-mail` if you don't want administrator role.
 Replace `[EMAIL]`
 with the mail you used.
+If you are simply running it for yourself, we would definitely recommend to use the Administrator role though.
 5. Run the application, login and enjoy !

 ## How to contribute